Brian-Pho/Textbook-Notes/content/posts/books/the-idea-of-the-brain/index.md

 - Review of the critical period and how the brain changes structure as a consequence of experience.
 - HW's work suggests that visual processing in the brain is hierarchically organized.
 - Review of grandmother cells, the Jennifer Aniston neuron, and the dorsal and ventral visual streams.
-- Sparse coding: the higher the level of representation, the fewer the number of cells involved and the sparser their activity.
+- *Sparse coding*: the higher the level of representation, the fewer the number of cells involved and the sparser their activity.
 - Review of the connectome and our inability to have cell-level connectome knowledge due to technological issues with the storage and processing of brain scans at that resolution.
 - Work by researchers in simple nervous systems suggests that connectomics, while providing essential anatomical background, will fail to explain what's going on in the brain unless it's also accompanied by both experimental and modelling approaches.
 - The complexity of any nervous system is simply astonishing.